 Make sure you clean your lint trap on your dryer frequently so that it will more efficiently and not draw as much energy.
 Lint is also a fire trap, so just one more reason to keep it clean.

 24. Use cold water

-If you can, wash your clothes in cold water.
+Wash your clothes in cold water, if possible.
 You’ll save money as there will not be a need for the water to be heated.